-11.1 Emacs Lisp
+10.1 Emacs Lisp

 Automake provides some support for Emacs Lisp.
 The 'LISP' primary is used to hold a list of .el files.
 Possible prefixes for this primary are 'lisp\' and 'noinst\'.
-Note that if lisp\LISP is defined, then configure.in must run AM\PATH\LISPDIR (see Section 5.6 [Macros], page 17).
+Note that if lisp\LISP is defined, then configure.ac must run AM\PATH\LISPDIR (see Section 5.6 [Macros], page 18).

-By default Automake will byte-compile all Emacs Lisp source files using the Emacs found by AM\PATH\LISPDIR.
-If you wish to avoid byte-compiling, simply define the variable ELCFILES to be empty.
+Automake will byte-compile all Emacs Lisp source files using the Emacs found by AM\PATH\LISPDIR, if any was found.

 Byte-compiled Emacs Lisp files are not portable among all versions of Emacs, so it makes sense to turn this off if you expect sites to have more than one version of Emacs installed.
 Furthermore, many packages don't actually benefit from byte-compilation.
-Still, we recommend that you leave it enabled by default.
+Still, we recommend that you byte-compile your Emacs Lisp sources.
 It is probably better for sites with strange setups to cope for themselves than to make the installation less nice for everybody else.